Text Size:

 Pilot corridor planning program

-DRCOG staff launched the corridor program as a pilot in fiscal year 2022-2023.
+DRCOG staff launched the corridor program as a pilot in fiscal year 2022 to 2023.
 Alameda Avenue and South Boulder Road were selected as the program's first two corridors.

 Regional corridor studies web map

-The regional corridor planning web map shows the range of planning studies underway across the region, including bike and pedestrian studies, transit studies, corridor studies and environmental studies.
-The web map primarily includes corridor studies on the Regional Roadway System – transit service, arterial roads, state highways and the Interstate Highway system.
-It also includes information related to each study’s status, transportation improvement program funding status and sources of additional information.
+The regional corridor planning web map shows the range of planning studies underway across the region, including bicycle and pedestrian studies, transit studies, corridor studies and environmental studies (National Environmental Policy Act and Planning and Environmental linkages).
+The web map's primary focus is corridor studies on the Regional Roadway System – transit service, arterial roads, state highways and the federal highway system.
+The web maps also share key information related to each study's status, whether it's funded through the Transportation Improvement Program, and links to study websites for additional information.

 Contact